Rakeshreddy81423/futurense-dataengineering-bootcamp/assignments/hive/README.md

    #### Working with the weather_data.csv.
 Finding min, max temps.
 And min, max temps for every month
 ### Assignment 3:
    #### Working with customers and transactions data.
 Performed some analytical queries on top of it.

+### Case Study
+   #### Analysing the bankmarket data about bank term deposits.
+The marketing campaigns were based on phone calls.